chibuzormax/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that prints all the groups the current user is part of A script to change the owner of a file
 A script that creates an empty file
+A script that adds execute permission to the owner of a file